On a Boring Date? It Could Be a 'Beige Flag'

 After hours on end of swiping, you finally come across a dating profile that looks—gasp—decent.
 No topless gym photos.
 No clichéd inspirational quotes.
 No bragging.
 In other words, there are no red flags in sight.
 Finally, a normal, nice potential date.

 When the big day finally comes, you show up for drinks filled with anticipation.
 Half an hour into your date, your heart drops.
 This guy is mind-numbingly boring.

 We've all been there.
 Boring dates are disappointing and awkward.
-And while being boring in a relationship is a lot less problematic than being toxic, let's face it: None of us really want to get into a relationship that is unstimulating and uninteresting.
+And while being boring in a relationship is a lot less problematic than being toxic, let's face it: None of us really wants to get into a relationship that lacks stimulation and is uninteresting.
 These traits are "beige flags."

 You've probably heard of relationship red flags and green flags.
 You may have even heard of pink flags.
 While red flags and pink flags are signs a potential romantic partner may turn out to be unhealthy for you, and green flags are signs a partner may be good for you, beige flags are, quite simply, signs that your date will be agonizingly boring.

 "Beige flags are neither a warning nor an affirmation; they are everything that beige represents: dull, boring, blah," said Amber Lee, a matchmaker and CEO and co-founder at Select Date Society, based in Richmond, Virginia.
 "A beige flag is a signal that the person you're talking to is not that interesting or may not be expressing enough interest in you or dating in general."